-She’s running to raise money for World Pediatric Project, a locally-based non-profit that provides medical care and preventative health services to children in Central America and the Eastern Caribbean.
+She’s running to raise money for World Pediatric Project, a Richmond-based international non-profit that provides medical care and preventative health services to children in Central America and the Eastern Caribbean.

 The 25-year-old amateur runner will set out on her 9-week journey in Nice on May 18 and log 30 – 35 miles every day until she reaches the finish in Paris on July 20 (one day ahead of the peloton).
 Read “Richmond Woman Laces Up… for Tour de France”- Richmond Times-Dispatch.

 Bicyclists struggle to make their way each year through the terrain– a grueling task considering the elevation challenges alone.
 Romano will run the equivalent of THREE Mount Everests.

 “There’s no guidebook to executing authentic changes.
 You must be in a place where nobody has been before.
 If you wait for the exact right moment, then you’ll be in the grave before change happens.”

 When asked if she really thinks she can do it, Romano often talks about the power of vulnerability.

 “There’s no guidebook to executing authentic changes,” Romano said at Richmond’s inaugural TEDx event last March.
 “You must be in a place where nobody has been before.
 If you wait for the exact right moment, then you’ll be in the grave before change happens.”
 Read “Inaugural TEDx Event focuses on creating” – Richmond Times Dispatch.